Indian Prime Minister Narendra Modi inaugurates stone Hindu temple in UAE ahead of Indian elections - ExBulletin

 - Indian Prime Minister Narendra Modi inaugurates stone Hindu temple in UAE ahead of Indian elections

 - Next stop Hollywood?
-Travis Kelce gets first producer credit at film's March premiere
+Travis Kelce gets first producer credit on SXSW film

+- One person arrested and charged in stabbing at Vancouver SkyTrain station, injuring another – British Columbia